-Textbook: (\$0 - 116) This course textbook assigned by the department is Introductory Chemistry 2 nd ed. by Kevin Revell, MacMillan Learning.
+Textbook: (Free) This course will use Chemistry: 2e a free, openly licensed textbook from OpenStax and can be downloaded for free at https://openstax.org/details/books/chemistry-2e .
 Assigned course reading will be selected from this textbook.
 Please see schedule to identify readings.
 Any additional instructor materials will be posted to the Canvas course shell.
-Please hold off on purchasing textbook until you meet the first day of class.
-This is to afford me the opportunity to save you some money from buying text from CSN bookstore.
 Calculator: (\$13.99) A non-programmable scientific calculator.
 I have provided my favorite calculator the (TI-30xa) and the one I will use in class.
-You cannot use your cell phone smart technology, or graphing/programming (alpha numeric) calculator durin any examination.
-This is to condition you in preparation for the ACS final yo will take at the end of the semester.
+You cannot use your cell phone, smart technology, or graphing/programming (alpha numeric) calculator during any examination.
+This is to condition you in preparation for the ACS final you will take at the end of the semester.
 Scantrons: (\$1.84) You will need to bring four scantrons over the course of the semester for your regular exams this semester.
-If it doesn't run through my reader, it will be a zero.
 For your final I will provide a special answer form call a par score form courtesy of the department.
-Scantron Form 882-e.
 Technology & Internet Access (\$45.00) The course requires the completion of online homework.
 The student should have either mobile or computer access to complete their aktiv chemistry assignment.
 To purchase access please refer to coursework section to this syllabus.
+Laboratory: (\$4-9) Please see your respective lab instructor for their required course materials.
+ONLY IF YOU HAVE ME will you need to purchase a composition book, 7-1/2" x 9-3/4", Quad Ruled, 100 Sheets.
+No substitutes.
+You can also find this at Office Depot for about \$6.00.